tdilauro/Simplified-wiki/Elasticsearch.md

 Remember that this is just one hypothesis among many.
 A search for `modern romance` will find books in the "Romance" genre that have `modern` in one of their other fields, such as _Ginger's Heart: Modern Fairytale Series, Book 3_.
 But `modern romance` is also an exact title match for a book called _Modern Romance_, and the exact title match is probably going to show up first.

+# Pagination

+The `Filter` class makes sure that clients don't see items that don't match their current context.
+But there may be hundreds of thousands of items that match the filter.
+We can't pull them all from the database at once.
+We need a way to paginate the list.

 ## The `Pagination` class

 Pagination is pretty simple when we're handling search results -- someone typed in `science fiction aliens` and we want to show them a hundred top results or so.
 The `Pagination` class (defined in core/lane.py) lets you create a 'window' into the list of search results using two parameters: `offset` and `size`.
 The first page of search results sets `offset=0`, `size=50`, which means you get results #0-#49.
 The second page sets `offset=50, size=50`, which means you get results #50-99.
 And so on.